 The CAB Server SHALL support AB CAB Format for AB synchronization with CAB Client.
 In addition to the AB CAB Format, the CAB Server SHALL support the synchronization of Legacy Formats vCard 2.1 [vCard 2.1], and vCard 3.0 [RFC2425] [RFC2426].
 Uses of vCard 2.1 and vCard 3.0 in synchronization are specified in

-sub clauses 5.3.26 “ParamName” to 5.3.29 “ProbParam” of [OMA DS DevInf] in terms of properties and parameters, and
+sub-clauses 5.3.26 “ParamName” to 5.3.29 “PropParam” of [OMA DS DevInf] in terms of properties and parameters, and

-sub clause 8 “Base Media and Content formats” of [OMA DS] in terms of MIME type.
+sub-clause 8 “Base Media and Content formats” of [OMA DS] in terms of MIME type.

 For synchronization of vCard 2.1 and vCard 3.0 formats, format adaptation is required.
-The CAB server SHALL perform the mapping as specified in sub clause “Format Adaptation”.
+The CAB server SHALL perform the mapping as specified in sub-clause 5.4.6 “Format Adaptation”.